 'Outlier Blindness': Efficient Coding Generates an Inability to Represent Extreme Values

-How do economic agents perceive outliers?
-Building on a well-established theory from neuroscience, we conjecture that economic agents are inherently hampered in the way they perceive outliers because the human brain has been designed to devote neural activity to representing the most probable values at the expense of the improbable ones.
+How do people perceive extreme values?
+Building on a well-established theory from neuroscience, we hypothesize that economic agents are inherently hampered in the way they perceive extreme values because the human brain is organized to devote neural activity to representing the most probable values at the expense of the improbable ones.
 We find support for this hypothesis in a series of controlled laboratory experiments.

 JEL Classification: C91, D87